 For custom group workshops or one-on-one sessions on Zotero and library research basics, please contact Tiffany C. Esteban by email.

 Below is a list of helpful links and documentation created by the Zotero development team.
-Tiffany C. Esteban compiled this list based on questions asked by participants in her Zotero workshops.
+Tiffany C. Esteban compiled this list based on questions asked in Zotero workshops and via email.

 This Zotero guide is part of a series of citation management guides created by experts from the UF Libraries.
 For help and training with other citation management software, visit the list of UF Libraries' citation management experts.